-- Easy access to and from Interstates 270 and 495. - Lush landscaping, tree cover, and open spaces. - Class A office buildings. - Proposed North Bethesda Transitway. - Proximity to a diverse mix of local-serving and regional retail. - Surrounded by well-established, desirable neighborhoods. - Relative proximity to three Metrorail stations: approximately 2.5 miles from Grosvenor-Strathmore; 3 miles from White Flint; and 4.5 miles from Bethesda. - Significant mix of proposed new development in the approved pipeline.
+- Easy access to and from Interstates 270 and 495. - Lush landscaping, tree cover, and open spaces. - Class A office buildings. - Proposed North Bethesda Transitway. - Proximity to a diversse mix of local-serving and regional retail. - Surrounded by well-established, desirable neighborhoods. - Relative proximity to three Metrorail stations: approximately 2.5 miles from Grovesnor-Strathmore; 3 miles from White Flint; and 4.5 miles from Bethesda. - Significant mix of proposed new development in the approved pipeline.

-Challenges
+Challenges:

-- Outdated single-use suburban office park development pattern. - Lack of safe pedestrian and bicycle connections to surrounding developments. - Lack of direct access to the Metrorail. - Disconnected from surrounding residential neighborhoods. - Open spaces are mainly private, isolated, and disconnected. - Significant amounts of approved pipeline development that has not proceeded for many years.
+- Outdated single-use suburban office park development pattern. - Lack of safe pedestrian and bicycle connections to surrounding developments. - Lack of direct access to the Metrorail. - Disconnected from surrounding residential neighborhoods. - Open spaces are mainly private, isolated, and disconnected. - Significant amounts of approved pipeline development that has not proceeded for many years. - Lack of identity or unique sense of place. - Lack of amenities for existing office employees and future residents. - Lack of land use diversity/mix of uses.